php-opencloud/openstack/doc/index.rst

     require 'vendor/autoload.php';

-This assumes your application’s PHP files are located in the same folder as ``vendor/``.
+This assumes your application's PHP files are located in the same folder as ``vendor/``.
 If your files are located elsewhere, please supply the path to vendor/autoload.php in the require statement above.

 Supported services